gkavinasht/coding-challanges/README.md

 1248.
 Count Number of Nice Subarrays
 1282.
 Group the People Given the Group Size They Belong To 1290.
-Convert Binary Number in a Linked List to Integer 1295.
+Convert Binary Number in a Linked List to Integer 1292.
+Maximum Side Length of a Square with Sum Less than or Equal to Threshold 1295.
 Find Numbers with Even Number of Digits
 1297.
 Maximum Number of Occurrences of a Substring 1299.
 Replace Elements with Greatest Element on Right Side